 Amanda Heithold, PTA.
 Mandy graduated from Northeast Community College in 2005 with an associate of applied science degree as a physical therapist assistant.
 She is a lifelong resident of Wayne and her interests include geriatrics, orthopedics, and neurological rehabilitation.
 Mandy works at the Providence Medical Center Therapy Clinic and provides physical therapy care to residents and outpatients at the Wakefield Health Care Center.

 Andrea Johnson, PT, DPT.
 Andrea is originally from Wakefield, NE.
 After receiving her Bachelor of Science degree from Wayne State College in 2002, she attended Creighton University and completed her Doctor of Physical Therapy degree in 2005.
 Her interests include manual therapy, orthopaedics and pediatric therapy.
-Andrea works at the Providence Therapy Outreach Clinic in Laurel, Providence Medical Center Therapy Clinic in Wayne, provides physical therapy care to children through the Laurel-Concord school system and treats residents at Hillcrest Care Center.
+Andrea works at the Providence Therapy Outreach Clinic in Laurel, Providence Medical Center Therapy Clinic in Wayne, provides physical therapy care to children through the Laurel-Concord school system and treats residents at Hillcrest

 Gail McCorkindale, PT, DPT.
 Therapy Supervisor.
 Gail is originally from Bancroft, NE.
 She received her Bachelor of Science degree from Dana College, graduated from the PT program at UNMC in 1990 and completed her Doctor of Physical Therapy degree through Creighton University in 2005.
 Gail's clinical interests include manual therapy, orthopedics, and women's health.
 Gail works primarily at the Providence Medical Center Therapy Clinic.